kriszyp/alkali/README.md

 	]);
 ```

-Element classes can also be extended using the native class extension mechanism.
+## Creating/Extending Element Classes (Components)
+True custom element classes or components can also be created by using the native JavaScript class extension mechanism, or any transpilation or class emulation (like Babel).
+We can extend from an existing element class (or constructor), and create a real new class with its own prototype (that inherits the native methods and properties).
+This is appropriate to use when creating new components with their own behavior defined in methods and event handlers.
 For example, we could write:
 ```
 class MyDiv extends Div {
 	onclick() {